IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recovery.html.markdown

 					* `key` - (String) The key of the label, used to identify the label.
 					* `value` - (String) The value associated with the label key.
 				* `objects` - (List) Array of objects that are to be included.
+				* `selected_resources` - (List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+				Nested schema for **selected_resources**:
+					* `api_group` - (String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+					* `is_cluster_scoped` - (Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+					* `kind` - (String) The kind of the resource type.
+(Eg. VirtualMachine).
+					* `name` - (String) The name of the resource.
+This field is ignored for resource selection during recovery.
+					* `resource_list` - (List) Array of the instances of the resource with group, version and kind mentioned above.
+					Nested schema for **resource_list**:
+						* `entity_id` - (Integer) The id of the specific entity to be backed up or restored.
+						* `name` - (String) The name of the specific entity/resource to be backed up or restored.
+					* `version` - (String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 			* `objects` - (List) Specifies the objects to be recovered.
 			Nested schema for **objects**:
 				* `archival_target_info` - (List) Specifies the archival target information if the snapshot is an archival snapshot.